 First Year: The Third Form

-Boys follow a common curriculum, consisting of: English, Mathematics, French, Physics, Chemistry, Biology, History, Geography, Religious Studies, Classics, Information Technology, Art and Design, Music, and Physical Education, plus German and Spanish or Greek.
+Pupils follow a common curriculum, consisting of: English, Mathematics, French, Physics, Chemistry, Biology, History, Geography, Philosophy and Theology (RS), Classics, Information Technology, Art and Design, Music, and Physical Education, plus German and Spanish or Greek.
 Different subjects are taught in sets based on ability.
-For example, it will be possible for a boy to be in a high set for English and French, yet in a low set for Mathematics if he finds the subject harder.
+For example, it will be possible for a pupil to be in a high set for English and French, yet in a low set for Mathematics if they find the subject harder.

-Each boy is allocated a Tutor, who is linked to the boy’s house.
-The Tutor supervises and takes a personal interest in a boy’s work.
+Each pupil is allocated a Tutor, who is linked to the pupil's house.
+The Tutor supervises and takes a personal interest in a pupil’s work.
 There is a tutorial period within the timetable for the close monitoring of academic progress and for the discussion in small groups of general issues, including matters of personal and social education.